|

 Gibraltar, the crew was already disgruntled due mainly to the weather we were encountering.
 However,

 a couple of days of reasonably good weather was a relief which was encouraging for the balance of the voyage.
 However, as is often the case, ol’ Murphy’s Law showed itself in no uncertain terms.
-That particular month of December 1980 was one of the worst on the North Atlantic
+That particular month of December 1980 was one of the worst on the “Well

 paid to see the world!” it had said in the Postmaster General Handbook